ArctosDB/documentation-wiki/_documentation/attributes.markdown

 String attributes – those consisting of uncontrolled text and those consisting of code-table controlled vocabularies – will accept two
-prefixes: = and !, meaning "is exactly" and "is not."
+prefixes: = (meaning "is exactly") and ! (meaning "is not").
 Unprefixed attributes are case-insensitive substring matches, and so "male" will match "male" and "fe**male**."

 Numeric attributes – those with code-table controlled units – will accept prefixes = (exactly), ! (is not), &lt; (less than), &gt; (greater than), and appropriate units as suffix.
 Arctos will guess at unit suffix, so an exact code-table match is not usually necessary.
 Units of both data and criteria are converted (to meters, days, and grams), and so exact matches may be difficult to obtain.
 Therefore, numeric